 During market downturns, your emotions can often be your own worst enemy.
 We’ve already seen mass panic buying of groceries when Singapore raised the DORSCON level to Orange.
 Indeed, it takes restraint not to panic when markets take a nosedive and sell your stocks at the bottom of the market.
 By selling low, you are essentially turning paper losses into real losses.

 Letting yourself be affected by market fluctuations, no matter how severe, can lead to hasty investment decisions you may later come to regret.
 The best thing you can do for your portfolio in this market?
 Nothing at all.
 Ignore market fears over the coronavirus and stay focused on your long-term investment goals.
 Better yet, resist the urge to check your portfolio daily.
 Watching your investments go up and down will only fill you with misery and worry.

 Dollar cost averaging (DCA) is one way to help you take emotions out of your investing.
 By investing a consistent sum regularly – regardless of current market conditions – you eliminate the temptation to second-guess your investment strategy, or to try market-timing strategies that rarely succeed.

 Diversify your portfolio

 Instead, make sure your investment portfolio is diversified across different asset classes (e.g. stocks, bonds, commodities etc), different sectors and different geographies.
 A straightforward way to achieve instant diversification would be to invest in Exchange Traded Funds (ETFs).
 Purchasing an ETF that tracks a broad market index like the S&P 500 gives you exposure to a basket of 500 large-cap US stocks rather than just a single company.

 For a professionally-managed option, Syfe provides global ETF portfolios diversified across geographies, sectors, and asset classes for a small annual fee starting from 0.4% per annum.
 Real estate investment trusts (REITs) also help diversify your investments beyond stocks and bonds.
-A ready-made option is Syfe’s REIT+ portfolio, a diversified portfolio of 15 quality Singapore REITs that tracks the SGX’s iEdge S-REIT 20 index and seeks to closely replicate its performance.
+A ready-made option is Syfe’s REIT+ portfolio, a diversified portfolio of quality Singapore REITs that tracks the SGX’s iEdge S-REIT 20 index and seeks to closely replicate its performance.